ysmaliak/ShipKitNetworking/README.md

-# ShipKitNetworking
+# NetworkKit

-ShipKitNetworking is a networking module that's part of the ShipKit framework.
+NetworkKit is a networking module that's part of the ShipKit framework.
 It provides networking utilities and components for Swift applications.

 ## Features